Berkson Error: A different kind of error

 What these estimates have in common is that they come from a regression model, i.e. they are predicted true values.
 Also, none of them are free of error.
 Initially, I thought this error would need to be modelled (e.g, through SEM or errors-in-variables) if these estimates were to be used as predictors.
 Through simulations, I learned that this was not the case, their effects were unbiased.
 I understood this had something to do with the fact that the regression basically “shrunk” the estimates, but I didn’t have a name for the problem.

 Fortunately, LLMs make it easy to discover names you don’t know.
-So, today, when Stefan Schmukle asked me why the slopes of our synthetic correlations are 1 and not attenuated by error, I broke out into cold sweat.
+So, recently, when Stefan Schmukle asked me why the slopes of our synthetic correlations are 1 and not attenuated by error, I broke out into cold sweat.
 When Stefan is befuddled, I’ve usually made a mistake.
 So, I made some plots and simulations together with Claude Opus 4.5 and Gemini 3 Pro and learned the name of this problem: Berkson Error1.

 Common to all scenarios